 - The “actual cash value” of your vehicle at the time it was damaged.

 Your insurance company will not pay more to repair your vehicle than its actual cash value at the time it was damaged, less the deductible specified on your Certificate of Automobile Insurance.
+If the repair costs exceed the cash value of the vehicle, then the insurer may write off the car and reimburse you in cash.

 “Actual Cash Value” (ACV) = The amount necessary to replace your vehicle with a comparable used vehicle.
 The total mileage, age, overall condition and average retail selling price of your vehicle will all be considered in determining its actual cash value.
 Applicable sales tax is applied as well.